Discover PSILCA – the new database for Social Life Cycle Assessment (S-LCA)!

 Which social phenomena are considered to be important and have to be observed in a study might differ between projects, societies or even researchers.
 Therefore, many projects about social impacts of products start with yet another compilation and synopsis of social measures.
 A final, agreed list of indicators does not exist yet.
 In order to make the database broadly applicable, PSILCA aims to cover all social aspects that are nowadays in discussion.

-The current, first version of the database contains information on 54 qualitative and quantitative social aspects addressing 18 subcategories.
+The current, third version of the database contains information on 69 qualitative and quantitative social aspects addressing 19 subcategories.
 These subcategories relate to four main stakeholders: workers, value chain actors, local community, and society.

 In every PSILCA variant (Starter, Professional and Developer), social indicators are provided at least as risk-assessed elementary flows.
 However, the objective is to provide data and data collection methods as transparently as possible.
 Hence, every dataset contains information on its source, the year of the specific data point, and the overall evaluation scheme.